JZJavier/42-Common_Core/lvl3/minishell/README.md

 - exit

 ## Team Work
-This project was carried out in collaboration with `Yu Gao`.
+This project was carried out in collaboration with `Yuhong Gao`.
 For further information about him and his work, please refer to the links provided.

 -   [Linkedin](https://www.linkedin.com/in/yuhong-g-71796925a/)